 In connection with the MaxCyte Agreement, the Company must pay to MaxCyte annual research license fees and commercialization license fees, ranging from \$0.1 million to \$0.3 million, for each instrument licensed by the Company.
 Further, the Company could be required to make milestone payments to MaxCyte upon completion of certain regulatory and commercial milestones related to the clinical development and commercialization of certain of the Company's licensed products.
 The aggregate potential milestone payments range from \$10 million to \$13 million per licensed product.
 Additionally, the Company may be required to make net sales milestone payments totaling between \$61.9 million to \$116.8 million per licensed product.
-As of December 31, 2021, the Company has not paid any amounts nor are any amounts owed by the Company under the MaxCyte Agreement, and no milestones have been achieved.
+As of December 31, 2022, no milestones have been achieved.